 Who to contact and how

-If you already have involvement with our Special Educational Needs and Disability (SEND) teams, you can contact your SEND Officer using the details they have given you.
+If you are already working with our SEND teams, you can contact your SEND Officer using the details they have given you.

 - general queries: To find out about your child’s EHC plan, and to be put in touch with your case officer, email: email@example.com